bupthpc/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/08-MNIST-ConvNet/README.md

 * The `bfloat16` data type is chosen for both layer I/O data and for weights & biases.
 This simplifies the quantization of trained network parameters.
 No special tools nor quantization strategies are required.
 * No specific throughput target is chosen.
 The design is a toy example and so its performance is not of practical interest.
-* The design generally partitions each network layer to its own AI engine tile where feasible.
-This simplifies system partitioning and allows a well-defined scope for each AI Engine kernel to be built.
+* The design generally partitions each network layer to its own AIE-ML tile where feasible.
+This simplifies system partitioning and allows a well-defined scope for each AIE-ML kernel to be built.
 * Memory tile zero-padding capability is leveraged to expand input tensor shapes from (28,28,1) to (28,32,1) to satisfy AI Engine memory alignment and PLIO bit width requirements.
 * Memory tile multi-dimensional addressing capabilities are leveraged to efficiently transfer I/O data for compute consumption with minimal core cycles being required for data shuffling or lane adjustments within the core.
 * Compute workloads for 2D convolutional layers leverage the efficient `mac_4x8_8x4()` intrinsic for `bfloat16` data types to achieve a maximum efficiency of 128 MAC operations per cycle when feasible by a particular layer.
 * Compute workloads leverage the less efficient `mac_elem_16_2()` intrinsic for `bfloat16` data types with a maximum efficiency of 64 MAC operations per cycle in cases where `mac_4x8_8x4()` is not feasible (for example in the `conv2d_w1()` layer which only receives data from a single input channel).
-* The design combines the `flatten_w6()` and `dense_w7()` layers to the same AI Engine tile.
+* The design combines the `flatten_w6()` and `dense_w7()` layers to the same AIE-ML tile.
 * Weights & biases are stored in local tile memory instead of in memory tiles because the former admit a means to establish a read-only access scheme using asynchronous buffers that permits the weights to be read only once at startup.
 Larger ML networks with millions of weights require streaming solutions based on memory tiles; such a complex solution is excessive for the small MNIST problem considered here where all weights may be stored easily within the array.
+Extending the programming model to support read-only operation in memory tiles is under development.

 ### Vitis Functional Simulation